Agriculture Grants in Australia (All States) — 2026

 Gnangara Horticulture Water Use Efficiency Voucher Program WA

-This program supports commercial horticulture businesses in the Gnangara groundwater allocation plan area to obtain expert advice on water use efficiency.
-Vouchers fund certified irrigation specialists to audit properties, design efficient irrigation systems, and provide written advice on technologies and cropping strategies to improve water use efficiency.
+This program provides vouchers to commercial horticulture businesses in the Gnangara groundwater allocation plan area to engage certified irrigation specialists.
+Specialists conduct property audits, design efficient irrigation systems, and provide written advice on technologies, soil amendments, and cropping strategies to improve water use efficiency.

 Open·Up to $5,000